migramirez2/Harmony-ONE/progress/theo-fandrich.md

 2024-01-23 Tue: Built out master spreadsheet for all ecosystem projects and cloneable evm projects on other chains.

-2024-01-22 Mon: Worked on demoing Gnosis Safe clone, telegram clone, and 1bot.
+2024-01-22 Mon: Continued to product test Gnosis Safe clone, telegram clone, and 1bot.

 ---

+2024-01-20 Sun: Supported on product development for Gnosis Safe clone, telegram clone, and 1bot.

+2024-01-20 Sat: Worked on demoing Gnosis Safe clone, telegram clone, and 1bot.

 2024-01-19 Fri: Explored ecosystem projects and evm projects to clone.